ibm-cloud-docs/pattern-sap-on-vpc/overview.md

 -   Supplementing an existing private cloud architecture

-Enterprise-class, mission-critical workloads need to be resilient and provide HA and DR. This pattern illustrates a single-zone, multi-region design deployed to {{site.data.keyword.vpc_short}}, which can provide both DR and HA to provide 99.95% availability for an SAP NetWeaver/HANA or SAP NetWeaver/AnyDB solution to meet typical customer requirements.
+Enterprise-class, mission-critical workloads need to be resilient and provide HA and DR. This pattern illustrates a single-zone, multi-region design deployed to {{site.data.keyword.vpc_short}}, which can provide both DR and HA to provide 99.95% availability for an SAP NetWeaver and HANA or SAP NetWeaver and AnyDB solution to meet typical customer requirements.

 The following documentation provides architecture, design considerations, and guidance for deploying the infrastructure to support SAP workloads, including: